-"Underwriting Agreement" the underwriting agreement relating to the New means Development Bank 2023-2025 Renminbi Bond (Bond Connect) entered into between NDB, the Lead Underwriter and the Joint Underwriters for the Bonds, as amended by the parties from time to time.
-"Underwriting Syndicate" an underwriting syndicate for each series of Bonds means comprising the Lead Underwriter, the Joint Underwriters and other members of the Underwriting Syndicate identified in the Underwriting Syndicate Agreement for such series of Bonds.
-"Underwriting Syndicate means the underwriting syndicate agreement entered into Agreement" between the Lead Underwriter, the Joint Underwriters and other members of the Underwriting Syndicate, pursuant the Underwriting Agreement, in connection with the relevant series of Bonds.
-"United States" or "US" the United States of America. means

-"USD" United States dollars, the lawful currency of the means
+"Tap Issue of the Bonds" means a procedure that allows the Issuer to issue additional bonds under the Programme accordance with the same terms and conditions of the series of Bonds which have already been issued, including, among others, name of such Bonds, maturity date therefor and coupon rate thereof, during the tenor of such Bonds.
+"UN 2030 Agenda" the 2030 Agenda for sustainable development means adopted by all United Nations member states in 2015.
+"Underwriter" the single entity, number of entities or all means institutions responsible for underwriting each series of Bonds (as the context may determine).
+"Underwriting Agreement" means underwriting agreement relating to Renminbi bonds to be issued by the Issuer under the Programme entered into between NDB, the Lead Underwriter and the Joint Underwriters for the Bonds, as amended by the parties from time to time.
+"Underwriting Syndicate" an underwriting syndicate for each series of Bonds means comprising the Lead Underwriter, the Joint and Underwriters other members of the Syndicate Underwriting identified in the Underwriting Syndicate Agreement for such series of Bonds.
+"Underwriting Syndicate means the underwriting syndicate agreement entered into Agreement" between the Lead Underwriter, the Joint Underwriters and other members of the Underwriting Syndicate, pursuant the to Underwriting Agreement, in connection with the relevant series of Bonds.
+"United States" or "US" means the United States of America.
+"USD" United States dollars, the lawful currency of the means United States.

-United States.

-"year" means a calendar year.
+means a calendar year.